Updated Reviewed quarterly

 SCHD Characteristics

-- Lower current yield (~3.5%) with historical dividend growth
+- Lower current yield (3.5%) with multi-year dividend-growth history

 - Full upside market participation